yingwang/Fspot/README.markdown

 ## Building - iOS ##

-The Xcode project was built in Xcode 4.2, and requires iOS 5.0.
+The Xcode project was built in Xcode 4.2, and requires the iOS SDK version 5.0 to build since it uses ARC.
+However, the built binary can be deployed on any iOS version from version 4.0.

 The built libCocoaLibSpotify contains libspotify internally as a static library, as well as all of the required header files in a directory called "include".